Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/balancedTeams.md

 which we get by just using the same argument we had before.

 Computationally on MathOverflow, it was shown that for the League Problem $n > 17$ and the user who discovered that actually conjectured that $n=18$.
+On the same post[^1] it was shown that $n <35$ as well.

 ---